NexusDR-X/nexus-audio/README.md

 ### 4.3 Adjusting the Volume of the Built-In Sound Cards

 The Pi's built-in sound interface can output audio to the audio jack on the board.
 This is the __Analog__ output.
 It can also send audio to HDMI-attached monitors that have built-in speakers.
 This is the __HDMI__ output.

-To toggle between __Analog__ and __HDMI__, right-click on the speaker icon on the menu bar in the upper right corner.
-Select __AV Jack__ for audio out of the headphone jack built in to your Pi or __HDMI__ for audio sent to your audio-equipped monitor.
+- To toggle between __Analog__ and __HDMI__ outputs, right-click on the speaker icon on the menu bar in the upper right corner, then click __Audio Outputs__.
+Select __AV Jack__ for audio out of the headphone jack built in to your Pi or __HDMI__ for audio sent to your audio-equipped monitor. __DO NOT__ select __Fe-Pi!__.
+If you do, your alerts will be sent to your radio's audio input.

 To adjust the level of the audio on your Pi's speakers, use the speaker's volume knob if it has one.
 The speaker icon in the upper right of the Pi desktop also controls the Pi's speaker volume.
+Left-click on it to see the volume control.

-Another way is to adjust the volume in alsamixer (__0 bcm2835 HDMI__ and __1 bcm2835 Headphones__ devices).
+Another way is to adjust the volume in alsamixer (__vc4-hdmi__ and __1 bcm2835 Headphones__ devices).

 ## 5 (Optional) Monitor Radio's TX and/or RX audio on Pi's Speakers

 If you have speakers connected to the Pi, you can configure `pulseaudio` to monitor the audio to and/or from the radio.
-Click __Raspberry > Hamradio > Start Radio RX Montitor or Start Radio TX Monitor__ from the menu. __Raspberry > Hamradio > Stop Radio TX and RX Monitors__ stops all the monitors.
+Click __Raspberry > Hamradio > Start Radio RX Monitor or Start Radio TX Monitor__ from the menu. __Raspberry > Hamradio > Stop Radio TX and RX Monitors__ stops all the monitors.

 ## 6 (Optional) Using Fldigi 4.1.09 (and later) Alerts, Notifications and RX Monitoring